 Grade and age requirements

-You must be a current high school student or recent high school graduate.
 Our typical student is a rising junior (~35%) or senior (~65%) in high school.
-Talented ninth-graders (rising sophomores) may be considered; however, when space is limited, priority will be given to older students.
+Talented rising sophomores (students who have completed 9th grade) may be considered; however, when space is limited, priority will be given to older students.
 Graduated seniors are also eligible to participate during the summer before they begin their college career.

 Academic Prerequisites